Sample Relationships

 1. The splitting of an original sample

-2. A sample split at the sampling location yields field replicates who are related to each other.
+2. A sample split at the sampling location yields field replicates who are related to each other (fieldReplicate).

-3. A field sample is related to a control sample processed alongside it.
+5. A field sample is related to a control sample processed alongside it (control).

-4. A field sample is related to a subsample that has been modified as part of a quality control procedure.
+6. A field sample is related to a subsample that has been modified as part of a general quality control procedure (lcsd), or as part of a recovery efficiency protocol (msd).

 2. The combination of several samples